 For convenience of notation, the collection of adsorption isotherm parameters is denoted by

-We now consider the measurement data structure.
-In most laboratory and industry environment, the total response $R(\mathbf{x},t)$ is observed at the column outlet $x=L_1$ with
+Next, we consider the structure of the measurement data.
+In most laboratory and industrial settings, the total response $R(\mathbf{x},t)$ is observed at the column outlet $x=L_1$, with

-where $C(x,t)$ is the solution of problem (\ref{eq:solver}) with the bi-Langmuir adsorption isotherm model (\ref{eq:q}), and $C_i(L_1,t)$ represents the concentration of $i$-th component at the outlet $x=L_1$.
+where $C(x,t)$ is the solution of problem (\ref{eq:solver}) with the bi-Langmuir adsorption-isotherm model (\ref{eq:q}), and $C_i(L_1,t)$ represents the concentration of the $i$-th component at the outlet $x=L_1$.
 The exact collected data at time grid $\{t_j\}^{T_1}_{j=1} (T_1=800)$ at the outlet is denoted by

 The parameter-to-measurement map $f$: $\mathbb{R}^{8} \to \mathbb{R}^{T_1}_+$ can be expressed as